micro/micro/README.md

 ### Server

-Micro is built as a microkernel architecture, which abstracts away the complexity of the underlying infrastructure.
-It's composed as a single logical server for the end user but behind the scenes is decomposed as a set of separate services.
+Micro is built as a microkernel architecture.
+It abstracts away the complexity of the underlying infrastructure by providing a set of building block services compose as a single logical server for the end user to consume.

 The server is composed of the following services.